quenorha/ntpserver/README.md

 ntpd -l
 ```

-You can see the NTP request by looking using the packet capture tool tcpdump
+You can see the NTP request by using the packet capture tool tcpdump
 ```shell
 tcpdump port 123
 ```